 These rooms are structured similarly to Google chat or Skype and are meant to be a private, safe and secure place for teens to communicate with their counselors.
 The platform does a great job of making all of its different methods of communication, including live chat, messaging, video sessions, and phone calls, extremely user-friendly, even for those who aren’t particularly tech-savvy.

 The room is open 24/7, so teens can always send messages if and when they want—even if their counselor isn’t available at that specific time.
 Teen Counseling also offers a free app for both iOS and Android.

 When teens sign up to use Teen Counseling, they will be assigned one single counselor to work with.
 This allows the teen to develop a closer relationship with their assigned professional.

-As mentioned above, Teen Counseling is not meant to replace traditional person-to-person counseling, but is instead available to make it easier for teens to access this type of counseling.
-Teens are able to communicate one-on-one with licensed counselors through messaging chats, phone calls or video conferences, right from the smartphones or computers and in an environment that they feel comfortable in.
+They can communicate one-on-one with licensed counselors through messaging chats, phone calls, or video conferences, right from their smartphones or computers and in an environment that they feel comfortable in.

-The counselors are all licensed and credentialed therapists — and while they can offer many of the same benefits that teens get during traditional face-to-face therapy, they do not offer all of the same services.
+The counselors are all licensed and credentialed therapists—and while they can offer many of the same benefits that teens get during traditional in-person therapy, they do not offer all of the same services.
 Through the Teen Counseling app, counselors will not be able to make any official diagnosis, fulfill court orders or prescribe medications.
-It is important that teens and their parents understand these limitations before they begin.
+Teens and their parents must understand these limitations before they begin.

-Counseling through this platform is provided in four convenient ways, giving teens the opportunity to choose how they would like to engage in their counseling sessions.
+Counseling through this platform is provided in four convenient ways, allowing teens to choose how they would like to engage in their counseling sessions.
 These include: